hirosystems/docs/docs/get-started/running-api-node.md

 ## Step 4: Running Stacks blockchain

-In order for the API to be functional, the [`stacks-blockchain-api`][] container must have data from a running [`stacks-blockchain`][] instance.
+For the API to be functional, the [`stacks-blockchain-api`][] container must have data from a running [`stacks-blockchain`][] instance.
 First create the `./config/mainnet/Config.toml` file and add the following content to the file using a text editor:

 ```toml